Training

 Mobile Elevated Work Platform (MEWP)

-All employees who will operate any type of mobile elevated work platform (aerial lift, personal lift, scissor lift, or bucket truck) are required to receive training prior to operation.
-This combination of classroom and practical hands-on training provides instruction on how to inspect, safely operate, and maneuver aerial lifts, personal lifts, scissor lists, and bucket trucks.
+All employees who will operate any type of mobile elevated work platform are required to receive training prior to operation.
+This combination of classroom and practical hands-on training provides instruction on how to inspect, safely operate, and maneuver mobile elevated work platforms.
 Training covers safety procedures, proper preparation, use of required personal protective equipment (PPE), including using harnesses, and site inspection.
-A certification card will be issued to each trainee who shows competence and achieves a passing grade on the course evaluation.
+Trainees must show competence and achieve a passing grade on the course evaluation and show practical operation competency.

 New Employee Safety Training (NEST)

 All new Facilities Management employees are required to take this course.
 NEST provides an overview of health and safety training requirements and resources for all UVA FM employees.
 This one-time course is designed to familiarize employees with potential workplace hazards, training programs, and safety procedures that are important to employee health and safety.
-This training covers a review of Hazard Communication Training, Ladder Safety, and Lockout/Tagout Awareness.
-Additional training is required to become a Lockout/Tagout Authorized User.
+This training includes but is not limited to a review of hazard communication training, ladder safety, lockout/tagout Awareness, and electrical safety awareness.

 *Pre-requisite/class pairing: None